 Holiday items sell out quickly

-Started in 1995 by Skip Bennett, a native of Duxbury, Massachusetts, Island Creek Oysters now provides over 10 million oysters to restaurants and oyster lovers all over the world.
+Started in 1995 by Skip Bennett, a native of Duxbury, Massachusetts, Island Creek Oysters now provides over 10 million oysters annually to restaurants and oyster lovers all over the world.
 Although people said growing oysters was a bad idea, Skip got lucky; Duxbury Bay has ideal conditions for growing these bivalves.
-The cooler waters not only ensure thicker shells, larger oysters, and extra glycogen (sometimes called “oyster fat”), but also keeps the oysters from spawning.
-This means the oysters are delicious even in the summer months when other locations have to pause harvesting.
+The cooler waters prevent the oysters from spawning, which means the oysters are delicious even in the summer months when other locations have to pause harvesting.

 Other items the shop sells are caviar, Maine lobster, and littleneck clams.
 Shipping costs are built into the price.
 For the holidays, plan ahead and order early, since Island Creek's holiday packs sell out quickly.